BillyAyiera/Marketplace/README.md

 # TradeWithMe

 * TradeWithMe is an app that is built with the sole purpose of helping people easily trade online fast and secure.
-* With features like favorites, you can add a list of what you're interested in to purchase later after a sign up.
+* With features like favorites, you can now add a list of what you're interested in to purchase later only after creating an account.

 # Prerequisites